 It’s a type of frame drum made from a wooden frame and stretched reindeer hide over the top.
 The musician then strikes it using a drum hammer that was made from a horn.

-These drums were used by shamans for a lot of different purposes like communicating with spirits fortune-telling, healing and seeking knowledge.
+Shamans used these drums for a lot of different purposes like communicating with spirits, fortune-telling, healing, and seeking knowledge.